NeuroFeedback for Anxiety, DepressioN & ADHD

 Attention-Deficit Disorder

-Internationally renowned attention-deficit disorder expert, Dr Gabriel Maté, explains that trauma (including so-called ‘mild’ trauma such as divorce or having a parent who suffers from anxiety or depression) often, although not always, underlies ADD & ADHD.
-This is something the average doctor won’t tell you because the ‘medical model’ is predicated on diagnosing disorders and handing out medication.
-ADD is characterised by an inability to concentrate because the brain will not stay in the present moment.
-Rather than it being an inherited illness, an attention-deficit arises because the infant’s nervous system failed to develop in an environment where it had calm, healthy and engaged caregivers.
-If the child is literally not given the attention s/he needs (or if the child had an overly anxious helicopter-type parent), the child’s ability to self-regulate will be compromised.
-Self-regulation (calm) is critical for our minds to want to stay in the present moment and focus on one thing at a time, instead of seeking out distraction.
-Of course, our attention deficits are also not helped by all the competing electronic devices we have ringing and pinging, drawing our attention away from what we are doing multiple times a day.
+ADD & ADHD can have many causes.
+Internationally renowned attention-deficit disorder expert, Dr Gabriel Maté, explains that trauma (including so-called ‘mild’ trauma such as divorce or having a parent who suffers from anxiety or depression) can sometimes underlie ADD & ADHD.
+This is something the average doctor won’t tell you because the ‘medical model’ is predicated on diagnosing disorders and handing out medication rather than understanding the cause.
+But regardless of whether trauma is present, ADD & ADHD are characterised by an inability to concentrate because the brain will not stay in the present moment.
+The ability to self-regulate (remain calm) is critical for our minds to want to stay in the present moment and focus on one thing at a time, instead of seeking out distraction.
+Of course, these days our attention deficits are not helped by all the competing electronic devices we have ringing and pinging, drawing our attention away from what we are doing multiple times a day.

 The good news is that neurofeedback is a wonderful intervention for attention-deficit disorder, no matter the cause.

-By calming the central nervous system, by resolving underlying trauma without the need for talking about it, and by training the mind to return to the present moment, neurofeedback creates the conditions for improved focus and concentration.
+By calming the central nervous system, by resolving any underlying trauma without the need for talking about it, and by training the mind to return to the present moment, neurofeedback creates the conditions for improved focus and concentration.
 The more neurofeedback you have, the more you will notice improvements in this area.
-It’s like going to the gym for your brain - the longer you train, the healthier and more focused your nervous system will become!
+Many of my parents have reported back that their child’s teacher has asked them what they have been doing because the child’s change in behaviour and attention in the classroom is very apparent.
+Training with neurofeedback therapy is like going to the gym for your brain - the longer you train, the healthier, happier and more focused your nervous system will become!